airiermonster/Tekniko-APP/README.md

 ---

 <p align="center">
-  Made with ❤️ in Flutter
+  Made with ❤️ in Tanzania with Flutter
 </p>